Grilled Catfish Recipes For Authentic Southern Eating

 - Black pepper

-Season both the inside and the outside of the fish.
-Make sure all parts of the fish are coated, so you won’t find it drying out when you grill it.
+Season both the inside and outside the fish.
+Coat all parts of the fish to prevent drying out during grilling.

 - Heat your grill or your grill pan to medium high (375F to 425F).
 Using a paper towel dripping with cooking oil, coat the grill grates to minimize sticking.
-It’s vital to allow the grill to heat up properly before you start grilling your catfish
+Allow the grill to fully heat properly before you start grilling your catfish

 - Rather than placing your fish over the hottest part of the goals, instead use an area of the grill with indirect heat